Disruptive Innovation

 Capturing the benefits of advanced reactors on the needed timeline requires an emphasis on “disruptive innovation” for deployment and utilization of the technology.

 Advanced reactors build on the safety record of existing nuclear power facilities to provide even safer risk profiles.
 This risk reduction, coupled with modern monitoring and control technology, provides the opportunity to reshape how nuclear technology is developed, regulated, deployed, and operated.
-Changing how advanced reactors are pursued and viewed is important to achieve leveraged benefits—including easing of deployment challenges, accelerating deployments, and increasing costcompetitiveness, all while increasing safety and reliability.
-The opportunities to change the game in advanced reactors are related to the elements listed in the preceding section, but they are also important strategic enablers themselves.
-Most importantly, changing the game involves shifting industry paradigms and practices in a sustained manner that encourages innovation, further strengthens the industry, and increases the benefits and utilization of advanced reactors.
-Important opportunities to change the game and enable the deployment of advanced nuclear technologies include:
+Changing how advanced reactors are pursued and viewed is important to achieve leveraged benefits—including easing deployment challenges, accelerating deployments, and increasing cost- competitiveness, and reducing cost and schedule risk—all while increasing safety and reliability.The opportunities to change the game in advanced reactors are related to the elements listed in the preceding section, but they are also important strategic enablers themselves.

 Most importantly, changing the game involves shifting industry paradigms and practices in a sustained manner that encourages innovation, further strengthens the industry, and increases the benefits and utilization of advanced reactors.

-IN THE DESIGN AND ENGINEERING OF ADVANCED REACTORS
+DESIGN AND ENGINEERING

-IN THE REGULATORY REVIEWS AND LICENSING OF ADVANCED REACTORS
+REGULATORY REVIEWS AND LICENSING

 Increased efficiency of regulator reviews through risk-informed approaches; effective and agile reviews of diverse technologies and use-applications; and NRC review schedules that reliably and predictably support mission objectives.
-The U.S. goal shall be to license advanced reactors, that have previously been approved, in 12 months or less from submittal to approval (that is, no longer than 12 months for both the safety and environmental reviews), with the understanding that initial applications of a design and early applications may take longer as the regulators streamlines their processes.
-Canada continues to work on streamlining their regulatory approval process.
+The United States’ goal shall be to license advanced reactors, inclusive of micro- and modular reactors, that have previously been approved, in six months or less from submittal to approval, with the understanding that initial applications of a design and early applications may take longer as the regulators streamline their processes.
+The recent executive orders also create a pathway by using DOE’s streamlined authorization process for pilot and test reactors that can directly inform and enable a more efficient, predictable NRC pathway for subsequent commercial deployments.

-Shift from an approach of “procure and construct” complex facilities to “manufacture and assemble components, then install them in a constructed structure”; implement a risk-informed and graded approach to oversight and quality assurance; and inculcate a culture that embraces the value of project management and risk mitigation rather than simply being activities that are done on the project.
+Shift from an approach of “procure and construct” complex facilities to “manufacture and assemble components, then install them in a constructed structure”; implement a risk-informed and graded approach to oversight and quality assurance; and inculcate a culture that embraces the value of proactive project management and risk mitigation rather than simply having activities that are done on the project.

-IN THE OWNERSHIP AND BUSINESS MODELS FOR ADVANCED NUCLEAR TECHNOLOGIES
+OWNERSHIP AND BUSINESS MODELS

 Rising to the Occasion